Dr. Weimer of Columbia University has received consulting fees from Roche.)

 Historical note and terminology

 In 1985 a case of IgM paraproteinemic neuropathy in which the paraprotein reacted with NeuNAc(alpha2-8)NeuNAc(alpha2-3) configured disialylated gangliosides including GD1b, GD3, GD2, and GT1a, GT1b, and GQ1b was reported (Ilyas et al 1985).
 Following this report, several other cases similarly characterized by a chronic sensory ataxic neuropathy were reported in the early 1990s (Arai et al 1992; Duane et al 1992; Obi et al 1992; Younes-Chennoufi et al 1992; Yuki et al 1992; Willison et al 1993; Herron et al 1994; Hitoshi et al 1994).
 A series of 18 cases was reported in 2001 that describes the syndrome more completely (Willison et al 2001).
 It is now apparent that this syndrome represents a relatively pure clinical-serological phenotype, dominated by sensory ataxia without functionally substantial limb weakness in most cases.
 Terminologically, these cases have been referred to variously as sensory neuropathy, sensory ataxic neuropathy, peripheral neuropathy, or ataxic neuropathy with anti-GD1b, anti-disialosyl, or anti-B series ganglioside antibodies.
+The rarity of this syndrome is highlighted by a screening study of 101 MGUS-associated neuropathy cases in which only 3 had anti-GD1b IgM antibodies, compared with 52 in the same series who were anti-MAG positive (Taams et al 2018).

 In a large series of 18 cases (Willison et al 2001), the syndrome was described as a chronic sensory ataxic neuropathy with anti-disialosyl antibodies, and cases showed remarkable clinical homogeneity, as described below.